jgorman/johngorman-io/README.md

 Fun things that I am working on.

-Jekyll source files for https://johngorman.io
+These are the jekyll source files for https://johngorman.io